-federal government with the aid of A. F. of L. leaders when May 1 was adopted as Child Health Day.
-The hypocrisy of both the government and the A. F. of L. is proven by the fact that a million and more children under 16 are sweated in American mills, shops and fields for the glory of American capital.
+federal government with the aid of A. F. of L. leaders when May I was adopted as Child Health Day.
+The hypocrisy of both the government and the A. F. of L. is proven by the fact that two million and more children under 17 are sweated in American mills, shops and fields for the glory of American capital.